Edward Moxhay: Hall of Commerce

 In 1830 Moxhay embarked on his least successful speculation.
 In 1829 the site of the former French Protestant Church at 52 Threadneedle Street became available following its demolition to make way for the widening of the street by the City Corporation.
 Moxhay bought the site and with backers spent £70,000 building a "Hall of Commerce" to his own design.
 The enormous hall was intended as a meeting place where commercial news could be exchanged, it was a predecessor of the more successful Royal Exchange which opened in 1844.
 Apart from the grand hall, there was a reading room, a room where commission agents could exhibit their samples, rooms for meetings of creditors and private arbitrations and rooms for the deposit of deeds.
 But the venture was a financial failure and Moxhay and his backers were forced to reduce the annual subscription from £5 5s. to £1 10s.
 6d.
 From 1855 the building was occupied by a series of banks until its demolition in 1922.
-Its striking frieze by the sculptor Musgrave Watson (1804-1847), best known for his bas-reliefs around the base of Nelson's Column was saved and relocated to Battishill Street Gardens, Islington, where it can be seen to this day.
+Its striking frieze Commerce Welcoming All Nations by the sculptor Musgrave Watson (1804–1847), best known for his bas-relief at the base of Nelson's Column, was saved and relocated to Islington, where it can be seen to this day.
 (Note: An accompanying plaque reads: "The stone frieze was carved by Musgrave Watson in 1842 and formed part of a Hall of Commerce in Threadneedle Street until it was demolished in 1922.
 The stonework was salvaged by Sir Albert Richardson and remained in pieces at London University.
 In 1974 these were given to the Borough Architect who replaced the missing sections to make the frieze a feature in the new Battishill Gardens.
 The sculpture is an allegorical composition showing Commerce standing centrally with wings outstretched to welcome all nations.
 On the left hand side there is a lion and representations of Poetry, Music and Painting; then Enterprise guided by Genius with a group looking towards the Messenger of Peace and Glad Tidings.
 On the other side of Commerce is Peace and Bearers of Fruits of the Earth, then Navigation guided by Urania and others personifying Geography and Education.
 To the far right are people of other countries shackled and dejected looking imploringly towards Britannia holding a flag, symbolic of liberty and protection."
-The frieze was restored in 2024 by the Heritage of London Trust.)
+The frieze was restored in 2024–25 by the Heritage of London Trust.)